 - Deselect the check box next to the instance that you want to revert to the original SQL Server R Services configuration.

-- Accept the licensing agreement for Microsoft R Server 9.1.0. > [!NOTE] You must perform this step even if you are removing R Server.
+- Accept the licensing agreement for Microsoft R Server 9.1.0.
+You must accept the licensing agreement even if you are removing R Server.

 Unbind using the command line